Australia’s most bogan baby names revealed

 From Shazza to Shardonay, it’s no secret that Australian’s are pretty good at coming up with bogan baby names.

-But just when we thought the list of unusual monikers was starting to run a little dry, author Sabrina Rogers-Anderson has collected the best of the worst in her new book, The Little Book of Bogan Baby Names.
+But just when we thought the list of unusual monikers was starting to run a little dry, author Sabrina Rogers-Anderson has collected the best of the worst in her book, The Little Book of Bogan Baby Names.

 With appearances from the likes of Jack Daniel, Jaguar and Prada, baby name expert Rogers-Anderson explains that humour was the motivation behind her latest project, which includes more than 200 listings and their meanings.